Create Split-Color Text in Photoshop

 Selecting the left color stop.

-And then change its Location value from 0% to 50%.
-The color stop will move below the center of the gradient:
+Change its Location value from 0% to 50%.
+The color stop slides to the center of the bar.

 Changing the Location of the left gradient color to 50 percent in Photoshop's Gradient Editor